NickColley/design-of-forms/src/evolving-a-design/make-up-of-documents-and-forms/index.md

 can be retained in a locked compartment.

-Except for forms in short strips of say 2 or 3 feet, most types of continuous forms must be printed on reels of paper on rotary presses, a method which is only econo- nomical for long runs (say 50,000 forms or more).
+Except for forms in short strips of say 2 or 3 feet, most types of continuous forms must be printed on reels of paper on rotary presses, a method which is only econonomical for long runs (say 50,000 forms or more).
 Printing from rotary presses restricts the depth of the forms, but varying widths of parts can be provided so that data can be omitted from some copies, or to suit the filing equipment etc.